isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_KPROBE.md

 The context passed to kprobe programs is `struct pt_regs`.
 This structure is different for each CPU architecture since it contains a copy of the CPU registers at the time the kprobe was invoked.

-It is common for kprobe programs to use the macros from libbpf's `bpf_tracing.h` header file which defines `PT_REGS_PARM1` ... `PT_REGS_PARM5` as well as a number of others.
+It is common for kprobe programs to use the macros from the Libbpf `bpf_tracing.h` header file which defines `PT_REGS_PARM1` ... `PT_REGS_PARM5` as well as a number of others.
 These macros will translate to the correct field in `struct pt_regs` depending on the current architecture.
 Communicating the architecture you are compiling the BPF program for is done by defining one of the `__TARGET_ARCH_*` values in your program or via the command line while compiling.

 The same header file also provides the `BPF_KPROBE(name, args...)` macro which allows program authors to define the function signatures in the same fashion as the functions they are tracing with type info and all.
 The macro will cast the correct argument numbers to the given argument names.
 For example: